Adaptive Conformal Prediction for Quantum Machine Learning: Background

 Furthermore, we can remove dependence on the test score by defining \(\lambda\) as the \(\lceil (1-\alpha)(n+1) \rceil\)-th smallest value among \(\{S_1, \ldots, S_n, +\infty\}\), and observing that

-Here, the forward implication follows from \(\lambda_{n+1} \le \lambda\), and the reverse from the fact that \(S_{n+1} > \lambda\) implies \(\lambda = \lambda_{n+1}\).
+Here, the forward implication follows from \(\tilde\lambda \le \lambda\), and the reverse from the fact that \(S_{n+1} > \tilde\lambda\) implies \(\lambda = \tilde\lambda\).
 Hence, for any significance level \(\alpha \in [0,1]\), we obtain

-As a result, defining $C$ as in Section~\ref{sec:CP_back} gives the lower bound of Theorem \ref{Thm:marginal_coverage}.
-Intuitively, this guarantee holds because exchangeability ensures that the test point has no special status, it is statistically indistinguishable from any point in the calibration set.
-For a more in-depth studies, see \cite{vovk2005algorithmic,gentleintrocp}.
+As a result, defining $C(X_{n+1})$ as in Section~\ref{sec:CP_back} gives the lower bound of Theorem \ref{Thm:marginal_coverage}.
+Intuitively, this guarantee holds because exchangeability ensures that the test point has no special status amongst the calibration data.
+For more in-depth treatments, see \cite{vovk2005algorithmic,gentleintrocp}.